baufaker/jira-issue-tracker/README.md

 </code></pre>

 #4
+Install dependencies with "yarn" within both root (/) and /backend directories

+#5
 Start client service from root directory with "yarn start"

-#5
+#6
 Start server from /backend directory with "yarn start"